jina-ai/faq/faq_main.md

 (( Edit by Jina Team: this ranker can help incremental learning.
 But using a traditional machine learning approach.
 We could leverage Finetuner to perform feedback collection and model improvement.))

 ## ...
 Vertex.ai

 One significant difference is that Vespa is built based on their vector database while Jina as a framework offers the flexibility to switch between different options.

+# 💖 Thank You

+This FAQ sheet has been made possible due to the efforts of our community members:
+- Sam Joy
+- Chris Evers
+- Bandersnatchx64
+- @sephib
+- Chuangfeng Wang
+- Wenxiang Yang
+- Sungsoo Park
+- @DmitryKey
+- Arpita Jena
+- @JoanFM
+- @bwanglzu
+- @ShubhamSaboo
+- @alexcg
+- @alt-shreya